solid/specification/README.md

 All substantive contributors to any Work Items must be members of the Solid CG.
 It’s easy to [join the CG](https://www.w3.org/community/solid/join) if you’d like to contribute.

-Anyone can join the (Solid ecosystem chat](https://gitter.im/solid/specification).
+Anyone can join the [Solid ecosystem chat](https://gitter.im/solid/specification).

 Solid Panels focus on specific problems, with an aim to propose technical reports for the Solid ecosystem: